cuga-rajal/opensim_apple_arm64/README.md

 	make
 	cp -f libBulletSim.dylib /path/to/opensim/bin/lib64/libBulletSim-arm64.dylib

+Please note this will work on your system but it will need to be code signed before it will work on other macOS systems.

-On my system, the same process works for Bullet 3.24 (stable) although I have not tested to see if there are problems or advantages with that version.
+On my system, the same process works for Bullet 3.24 (stable) or 3.25, although I have not tested thoroughly to see if there are problems or advantages with those versions.

 -------------

-If you like this project, please give me a star.

 Please notify me of any bugs or feature requests.